-6I also complement these data with field work interviews.
-In particular, I visited the region composed of the Apurimac, Ene and Mantaro River Valleys (VRAEM), which according to the United Nations, is the place with the
+&lt;sup>8I also complement these data with field work interviews.
+In particular, I visited the region composed of the Apurimac, Ene and Mantaro River Valleys (VRAEM), which according to the United Nations, is the place with the most coca crops and laboratories for the production of coca base and cocaine in the world.